 Showcase: Participants will be able share what they have created at the culminating Showcase for friends, family, and the public on on the final day of the workshop.

-How much does this cost?: Suggested donation to participate for the entire project is Adults $130 nonmembers/$100 members, students $100 non member / $50 members (including WCCMA students), and $10 non members / free for members (including WCCMA students) for the rhythm workshop.
-Auditor’s are suggested to make a contribution of $15 per day.
-Scholarships are available, please contact email@example.com.
+How much does this cost?: Suggested donation to participate for the entire project is Adults $130 nonmembers/$100 members, students $100 non member / $50 members (including WCCMA students). $10 non members / free for members (including WCCMA students) for the rhythm workshop.
+Auditor’s are suggested to make a contribution of $25 or $15 per day.
+Scholarships are available, please contact firstname.lastname@example.org.

 Rhythm Workshop: This is open to musicians of any level (ages 10 and up), and is an off the page exploration of types of complex rhythm; great for young musicians!